sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -  What is slice testing in the context of Spring testing framework?
    What are the examples of slice testing?
--  In “pal-tracker” project, which tests are unit tests? integrating tests or pusedo end-to-end tests?
+-  In “pal-tracker” project, which tests are unit tests? integrating tests or pseudo end-to-end tests?
 -  Can you do “integration” or “pseudo end-to-end” testing as part of CI/CD pipeline?
 -  From unit-testing standpoint, why constructor injection